seamusdemora/PiFormulae/MyCrontabDoesntWork.md

 * write your program/script to check availability of required resources
 * `cron` itself is a service, and yes - it may be managed under `systemd`!

    The service file for `cron` is found in `/lib/systemd/system/cron.service`.
 You may modify this file to add dependencies.
-For example: If many of your `cron` jobs require an active, operational network service be available, you may wish to [add the following](https://www.freedesktop.org/wiki/Software/systemd/NetworkTarget/) to the `[Unit]` section your `cron.service` unit file:
+For example: If many of your `cron` jobs require an active, operational network service be available, you may wish to [add the following](https://www.freedesktop.org/wiki/Software/systemd/NetworkTarget/) to the `[Unit]` section your `cron.service` file:
    ```
    After=network-online.target
    ```